czyzby/gdx-lml/README.md

 - Wiki page with all tags and attributes is being created.
 Stay tuned.
 - Added "disabled" attribute to ProgressBar.
+- @ViewAction now takes an array of strings as action IDs.
+This won't break existing code, while allowing to map the selected method by multiple IDs.
+- New common tag attribute: userObject.
+Allows to assign a custom object to the actor by using Actor#setUserObject method.
+If action operator is used (&), method will be found and executed - its result will be assigned as the user object; in other cases, string value of the attribute is set.
+Be careful - some widgets (Dialogs, Windows) use the same mechanism to store stage attachment data; however, this attribute should be safe to use for actors that are not roots (as in not directly added to stage).

 0.5 -> 0.6: